brotatotes/bht-automation/bht gen 3/Matthew/Chapter 25/Matthew 25 44 bht.md

 ### John Calvin:
 1. "The same kind of striking delineation which Christ had formerly employed is now repeated, in order to inform the reprobate, that their vain excuses, by which they now deceive themselves, will be of no avail to them at the last day."
 2. "For whence comes the great cruelty of their pride towards the poor, but because they think that they will not be punished for despising them?"
-3. "To destroy this self-complacency, our Lord gives them warning, that they will one day feel—but when it will be too late—what they do not now deign to consider, that those who are now so greatly despised are not less esteemed by Christ than his own members."
+3. "[...] they will one day feel—but when it will be too late—what they do not now deign to consider, that those who are now so greatly despised are not less esteemed by Christ than his own members."

 ### Philip Schaff:
 1. "A self-righteous plea of ignorance, implying that they would have done such good works, had they seen Him."